geoffsee/smenos/README.md

 **Status:** Prototype validation phase.
 Not approved for field deployment.

 **Contact:** This is a research and development framework.
-Operational authorization requires clearance from SMENOS oversight.
+Operational authorization requires clearance from smḗnos oversight.

 ---

 *"We do not create the impossible.
 We formalize the unlikely, systematize the exceptional, and teach the pattern to repeat itself.
 The wind was always readable.
 The layers were always permeable.
 The machines always remembered.
 We merely learned their languages—and wrote down the grammar."*

-— SMENOS Founding Principles
+— smḗnos Founding Principles